drakkan/sftpgo/docs/webdav.md

 The MIME types caching configurations allows to set the maximum number of MIME types to cache.
 Once the cache reaches the configured maximum size no new MIME types will be added.
 The MIME types cache  is a non-persistent in-memory cache.
 If you need a persistent cache add your MIME types to `/etc/mime.types` on Linux or inside the registry on Windows.

 WebDAV should work as expected for most use cases but there are some minor issues and some missing features.

+If you use WebDAV behind a reverse proxy ensure to preserve the `Host` header or `COPY`/`MOVE` operations will fail.
+For example for apache you have to set `ProxyPreserveHost On`.

 Know issues: